Selecting a language will automatically trigger the translation of the page content.

 • Questionnaires

-You can you your market research.
+You can realize yourself your market research.

-2th possibility: a third
+2eme possibility: a third party

-The following organisations can conduct your study:
+The following organizations can conduct your study:

-This is your product (or your department).
+It's about your product (or your service).

-You must describe your product.
+You need to describe your product.

-You answer the following questions :
+You must answer the following questions :

 • What is its added value compared to competitors' products?

-• What need does he meet?
+• What need is it meeting?

-• What solution does it offer?
+• What solution does it provide?

 • What hope does he bring?

-You must describe your future customers.
+You need to describe your future customers.

 Be most accurate possible.

-You answer the following questions :
+You must answer the following questions :

 • Where do your future customers live?
 How?